MicrosoftDocs/azure-devops-docs/docs/user-guide/project-admin-tutorial.md

 - [Out of the box or default subscriptions](../notifications/oob-built-in-notifications.md)
 - [Team notifications](../notifications/howto-manage-team-notifications.md), managed by a team administrator
 - Project notifications, managed by a member of the Project Administrators group
-- [Organization/collection-level notifications](../notifications/howto-manage-organization-notifications.md), managed by a member of the Project Collection Administartors group
+- [Organization/collection-level notifications](../notifications/howto-manage-organization-notifications.md), managed by a member of the Project Collection Administrators group

 If users believe they are getting too many notifications, they can [opt out of a subscription](../notifications/howto-manage-personal-notifications.md).

 > [!div class="mx-imgBorder"]
 > ![Personal notifications](_img/services/personal-notifications.png)

+::: moniker range=">= tfs-2013 <= tfs-2018"
+## Configure an SMTP server

+In order for team members to receive notifications, [you must configure an SMTP sever](/tfs/server/admin/setup-customize-alerts).

+::: moniker-end

 ## Add teams to scale your organization